Cost to Plaster a Ceiling

 But, how do you know if you need to re-plaster your ceiling?

-If the plaster on your ceiling is cracked and falling down, you know it's time to re-plaster - but it isn't always that obvious.
+If the plaster on your ceiling is cracked and falling down, you know it's time to re-plaster - although it isn't always that obvious.

 If your ceilings look a bit tired and painting never makes much difference, then it's time to consider having the plaster renewed to provide a fresh and smooth new canvas on which to base your decorating efforts.